India is often overlooked or even dismissed as unimportant in

 and sucked into the Western, patriarchal capitalist system where they turn aside

-from celebrating and seeking to know life to become co-conspirators in not only
+from Dharma and celebrating life to be co-conspirators in not only

 the dismantling of India but in increasing suffering and destabilizing the